ConcernedCitizen2025/Project2025-Assistant/_questions/118-protection-civil-liberties-national-crises.md

 ---
 layout: question
-title: "Civil Liberties"
+title: "Impact of Project 2025 on Civil Liberties: Risks to Freedom During Crises"
+description: "Explore how Project 2025’s strategies for managing national crises could threaten fundamental civil liberties such as freedom of speech, assembly, and due process."
 ---

+# Impact of Project 2025 on Civil Liberties: Risks to Freedom During Crises

-### *How does Project 2025 address the protection of civil liberties, such as freedom of speech, assembly, and due process, during national crises or periods of unrest?*
+## *How does Project 2025 address the protection of civil liberties, such as freedom of speech, assembly, and due process, during national crises or periods of unrest?*

-# Project 2025 and Civil Liberties During National Crises

-Project 2025’s approach to protecting civil liberties during national crises, such as freedom of speech, assembly, and due process, reflects a delicate balance between maintaining national security and upholding constitutional rights.
-The plan acknowledges the importance of safeguarding civil liberties even during periods of unrest or emergency, yet it also outlines strategies that could potentially challenge these freedoms under the guise of national security.
+**Introduction**

+Project 2025 proposes sweeping measures for handling national crises that pose significant risks to fundamental civil liberties.
+While the plan aims to ensure national security and public order, its strategies—such as enhanced information control, restrictions on public gatherings, and expanded government powers—raise serious concerns about potential abuses.
+These policies could lead to censorship, suppression of dissent, and erosion of due process rights, undermining the very freedoms that are essential to a democratic society.
+This analysis will examine how Project 2025’s approach could jeopardize civil liberties and what this means for the protection of individual rights during times of crisis.

 ### Introduction to Civil Liberties in Project 2025